simp/simp-doc/docs/user_guide/HOWTO/Central_Log_Collection/Logstash.rst

 .. code-block:: yaml

   ---
   # Array of networks that are allowed to access your Grafana dashboard.
-Uses
-  # the standard SIMP 'client_nets' semantics.
+  # Uses the standard SIMP 'simp_options::trusted_nets' semantics.
   #
-  # In this case, we're allowing everyone in and trusting that Grafana will do
+  # In this case, instead of using the default of
+  # ``simp_options::trusted_nets``, we're allowing everyone in and
+  # trusting that Grafana will do properly authenticate users using
-  # its job properly.

-  simp_grafana::client_nets:
+  # the LDAP configured via the ``simp_options::ldap`` parameters.

+  simp_grafana::trusted_nets:
     - 'ALL'

   classes: